ancientpathsio/ancientpaths/src/pages/destined.md

 # DESTINED (2025)

-A testimony of modern-day miracles, supernatural encounters, and raw personal life stories that will leave you questioning the goodness of God in dark world.
+A testimony of modern-day miracles, supernatural encounters, and raw personal life stories that will leave you questioning the goodness of God in a dark world.

 ## Preview